makohda/IDRC_first_step_course_2018/README.md

 ### PrintReads (< 3 min)
-PrintReads is a tool to extract subset reads by genomic interval.
-Here, we use PrintRead combined with BQSR base recabrilation data to make the .bam file which have recabrilated sequence base quality scores.
+PrintReads is a tool to extract subset reads by a genomic interval.
+Here, we use PrintRead combined with BQSR base recabrilation data to make the .bam file which has recabrilated sequence base quality scores.
 ```
 $ java -Xmx4g -jar GenomeAnalysisTK-3.8-1-0-gf15c1c3ef/GenomeAnalysisTK.jar \
               -rf BadCigar -rf FailsVendorQualityCheck -rf MappingQualityUnavailable \